cucumber/docs/content/overview.md

 And I should be offered the option to recover my password
 ```

-Anyone from the team can read this Feature file, understand what the system does, and how the system works.
-This helps to analyze a system's functionality, and in come up with more Scenarios where the system can be tested thoroughly.
+Anyone from the team can read this feature file, understand what the system does, and how the system works.
+This helps to analyze a system's functionality, and in come up with more scenarios where the system can be tested thoroughly.

 In this way, we say that the story functions as a *living document*.
 As the
 behavior of the system evolves over time, the team is forced to evolve the